neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 :::

 ---
-> ⏳ 10 min
+> ⏳ 5 min

-***Q: In [the curious behavior of stickleback fish](https://www.jstor.org/stable/10.2307/24944080), Lorenz writes "Sticklebacks will respond to our stimuli only when they are in breeding condition."
+***Q18: In [the curious behavior of stickleback fish](https://www.jstor.org/stable/10.2307/24944080), Lorenz writes "Sticklebacks will respond to our stimuli only when they are in breeding condition."
 Relate this statement to Lorenz's model of behavior (...
 What does breading condition do for action specific potential?
 How does breeding condition effect the stimulus threshold for eliciting a behavior? etc...)***

 ⏸️ PAUSE here for class-wide discussion